 In turn, global manufacturers are actively developing and fostering strategic partnerships with foreign governments to help implement improvements that simply would not be possible on their own.
 While the resulting alignments might seem nontraditional at first glance, they are quickly becoming commonplace as the global competitive environment rapidly transforms from both the corporate and governmental perspective.

-While manufacturing companies are posed with many challenges that can act as barriers to a successful future, adopting a deliberate approach that establishes specific strategies for specific underlying issues is the most effective manner to address those challenges.
+While manufacturing companies are posed with many human resources challenges that can act as barriers to a successful future, adopting a deliberate approach that establishes specific strategies for specific underlying issues is the most effective manner to address those challenges.
 With our innovative platform that allows organizations to draw the actionable insights needed to both identify and implement needed change, Betterworks Engage is proud of the place it holds within the HR technology space, helping the manufacturing industry fully leverage the power of its own workforce, engage its human capital, and take full advantage of the economic importance the sector holds for the global marketplace.